 New School Uniform Policy Ditch Blazers For Gym

-Clothing restricts movement, and restricted movement limits how a child’s brain builds connections.
-You cannot expect a child to develop resilience while physically hindering their ability to play.
-The Youth Sport Trust CEO views the shift to activewear as a low-effort way to increase physical activity.
-Children in stiff blazers and formal shoes often avoid vigorous play during breaks.
-This avoidance has consequences.
-Running, climbing, and jumping are essential for developing coordination and physical literacy.
-Formal shoes and skirts act as physical barriers.
+Clothing restricts movement, and restricted movement limits how a child's brain builds connections.
+You cannot expect children to develop coordination while dressed in clothes that make it hard to run.
+The Youth Sport Trust CEO sees the shift to activewear as a simple, low-effort way to raise physical activity levels during the school day.
+Children in blazers and formal shoes regularly avoid vigorous play at break time.
+That avoidance compounds over years.

 Do strict uniforms improve grades?

-Research suggests they do not; studies show zero link between clothing formalism and academic achievement or concentration levels.
-The Archway Learning Trust prioritizes community feedback over these hollow traditions.
-Their goal is increased attendance, which leads to higher engagement and improved achievement.
-They bank on the idea that students who feel comfortable and accepted are more likely to show up and work hard.
+Research suggests they do not.
+Studies show zero link between clothing formalism and academic achievement or concentration levels.
+In fact, strict policing of dress codes can damage the teacher-student relationship.
+When teachers spend class time checking untucked shirts, they erode trust rather than build it.
+The Archway Learning Trust is choosing community feedback over hollow traditions.
+Their goal is increased attendance, and the logic is that students who feel comfortable and accepted show up more consistently, which drives academic engagement over time.

 The Corporate Prep Fallacy